ErpNetDocs/info/information/editions-and-plans/enterprise-edition.md

 **@@name Enterprise** is made to be flexible and easy to extend in terms of **usage capacity** and **computational power** to serve your business under even the toughest of demands and loads during your company's day to day operations.

-This edition allows **dedicated** application and database servers for hosting the @@name instance for your business.
+This edition offers also **dedicated** application and database servers for hosting the @@name instance for your business.

 ## Application and Benefits for Your Business